di-effe/di-effe.github.io/index.md

 ## What's LDtk?

 [LDtk](https://ldtk.io/) is a Level Designer Toolkit and we'll use this to create our levels and our entire world.
-As for gameBase it's being developed by Deepnight and it's growing into something special.
+Just like gameBase it's being developed by Deepnight and it's growing into something special.
 Give it a try even if you don't want to use gameBase or Heaps.

 {% include image.html file="ldtk_intro.png" alt="LDtk" %}